Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 ### Number

 A number with a decimal point.
-In other languages this is typically called a float.
+In other languages this is typically called a float, short for "floating point number".
 It can be written with or without the decimal point, the processor will interpret it as a floating point number.

 ```javascript
 var x = 5;
 var y = 1.223;
 var z = -300;
 ```
+JavaScript stores all numbers as 64-bit floats.
+Sometimes this leads to very small inaccuracies.
+Try this in the JavaScript console: 0.362 * 100   You should get the answer 36.199999999999996.
+This is rarely a problem in practice, after all it's accurate to 1 part in 100 quintillion, usually pretty ok !

+Although JavaScript doesn't have a specific integer type, it uses special measures to keep integers 100% accurate.
+Integers up to a magic value of 9007199254740991 (and down to -9007199254740991) are stored and computed with completely accurately.
+(9007199254740991 is 2^53 -1, ie. 2 to the power 53, minus 1.
+This is because the integer is held in the 53-bit mantissa section of the 64-bit IEEE float word).

+This means that counting and looping code will always work correctly.
+A loop like "(for i = 0; i < 1000000; i++)" will stop exactly at the million'th iteration.

 ### String